 As a professional recruiting and staffing agency, we work with a variety of small and large employers across nearly every industry.
 As such, we wanted to share some of the ways small business owners, HR teams, and managers can get the most from their experience when working with a job recruiter.

-5 Tips for How to Work with Recruiters Effectively
+Tips For How To Work With Recruiters Effectively

 Here are a few key things to keep in mind to make the most of your time and money when working with a recruiter from a third-party firm:

-When figuring out what information to provide when working with a job recruiter, ask yourself: “How exactly does a recruiter work?”
-Professional recruiters screen and place candidates based on both their market knowledge and the criteria you provide — the more specific the information, the better your resulting candidates will be.
+Professional recruiters screen and place candidates based on both their market knowledge and the criteria you provide — the more specific the information, the better your results.